vercel/next.js/errors/middleware-upgrade-guide.md

 - Middleware can no longer respond with a body
 - If your Middleware _does_ respond with a body, a runtime error will be thrown
-- Migrate to using `rewrites`/`redirects` to pages that handle authorization
+- Migrate to using `rewrites`/`redirects` to pages/APIs handling a response

 ### Explanation